-What it Does: Changelly is an exchange company that supports a range of cryptocurrencies, including Bitcoin, Ripple, Zcash, Ethereum and Litecoin, along with many others.
+What it Does: Changelly is an exchange company that supports a range of cryptocurrencies, including Bitcoin, Ripple, Zcash, Ethereum, and Litecoin, along with many others.
 Purchases can be made using Visa and Mastercard as well.
 It also allows users to avoid most verification processes.

-The Affiliate Program: Changelly offers 50% revenue share for affiliates.
+The Affiliate Program: Changelly offers a 50% revenue share for affiliates.
 This means you earn 50% of the total commission that Changelly makes per sale.
 The link is permanent, so you earn for every transaction made by the people that you recruit.

 How They Pay: Payments are made in Bitcoin.